shreyahunur/Spam-Classifier/README.md

 char freq c: 6 attributes describing the frequency of a character c, defined in the same way as word frequency.

-Char freq cap: 3 attributes describing the longest length, total numbers of capital letters and average length.
+char freq cap: 3 attributes describing the longest length, total numbers of capital letters and average length.

 spam class: the target attribute denoting whether the email was considered spam or no spam.

-## 3. Description of the problem you’ll solve.

-Use the Spambase dataset from the UCI Machine Learning Repository to classify spam.
-This data is already parsed down from email to features.

 ## 4. Potential methods you will consider apply (these can change as you play with the data).
 Will you be doing unsupervised vs supervised methods?
 What specific methods within unsupervised and supervised will help you answer your questions from point #3?